Policy & Advocacy

 NOFA-NH shares and acts on local and national opportunities to support sustainable, organic and regenerative agriculture, farmers and farmworkers, land access, climate resilience, an equitable food system, and more.
 Below is a list of our recent actions and other resources related to activism and the legislative process.

-You can play an even larger role in these efforts by joining our Board of Directors and Policy Committee.
-Contact us to learn more!
+You can play an even larger role in these efforts by signing up for our monthly e-newsletter, joining our Board of Directors and our/or Policy Committee.
+Contact us to learn more.